-An account sales is a frequently used document in consignment business.
-It is very important for consignor because it provides him the information about activities and transactions occurred at consignee’s end.
+Account sales is a frequently used document in consignment business.
+This document is very important for consignor because it provides him all the information about consignment related activities and transactions occurred at consignee’s end.
 Account sales is periodically prepared by consignee and forwarded to the consignor so that he can update his business and accounting records related to that particular consignment.

 Typically, an account sales includes information regarding type and quantity of goods sold by consignee, per unit sales price, total sales proceeds realized upto current date, commission charged by consignee, expenses incurred by consignee on behalf of the consignor and the balance amount payable to the consignor.